 We popped up before dawn feeling like we were gonna be alright.
 Yeah, the worst was over now.
 Heading south.
 The initial plan had been for a long day to Benton Harbor but we didn’t want to be stuck there over the holiday weekend.
 As we pulled away from Muskegon, the mornin’ sun was shinin’ like a red rubber ball.

 If only we knew a song from the sixties, by a one-hit wonder, with a thematically-appropriate chorus.
 Oh wait.

 Easy four-hour cruise down the lake, past the red lighthouse, and into Holland.

 Holland the town in Michigan, not the country in Europe.
 Our buddy Fred was born in Holland, which explains the wooden shoes even though he grew up in East Tennessee.

 When we reached Holland, the air was crisp with the smell of fall.
 The kind of day that makes one want to toss around the old pigskin.
 Even Misty Pearl is ready for football season.

 Actually the windmill and the park that surrounds it are pretty cool.
 The town itself also is pretty cool.
-We strolled around and watched the weekly Thursday evening street performances before heading home.
+We strolled around and watched the weekly Thursday evening street performances before eating dinner and heading home.

 Right now it looks like we can travel tomorrow.